Looking for the best things to do in Orange Beach?

-You can’t head to Orange Beach without a stop at Flora-Bama, and that was our next stop.
+You can't head to this corner of Alabama without a stop at Flora-Bama!

-Flora-Bama is a Gulf Coast landmark and has been voted the #1 beach bar in the US and #14 in the world.
-It’s kind of a cross between a dive bar and a beach shack.
+Flora-Bama is a Gulf Coast landmark that's been voted the #1 beach bar in the US and #14 in the world.
+It's kind of a cross between a dive bar and a beach shack.

 Flora-Bama is know for their Bushwacker cocktail, so of course, we had to get a couple!

 It was delicious and refreshing (dang it's hot in Alabama!), but I'm not sure what was in it.
 Ha ha.

 My husband also had oysters from the Oyster Bar, and you can head across the street to Flora-Bama's Ole' River Grill or Yacht Club for more food options, too.

 It was a really unique place, and I'm sure it's even more fun on crowded summer evenings!

 My second day in this wonderful beach destination was spent biking the Hugh S. Branyon Backcountry Trail.

 This is definitely one of best things to do in Orange Beach.
 It was relaxing, fun, and I even got a little exercise in!